Getty Images

 Splunk Enterprise Security and Splunk Security Essentials

-Splunk Enterprise Security uses a broad range of tools and resources, including AI and machine learning, to provide a risk-based assessment of an organization's technology architecture.
+Splunk Enterprise Security is a threat detection, investigation and response platform that uses a broad range of tools and resources, including AI and machine learning, to provide a risk-based assessment of an organization's technology architecture.
 It gathers performance data from across an organization, analyzes it from multiple perspectives, and identifies and visualizes potential threats and vulnerabilities.
-Splunk Security Essentials is the vendor's free tool that offers limited dashboards, reports and features.
+Splunk Security Essentials is the vendor's free tool, which offers limited dashboards, reports and features.

 - System: Splunk Enterprise Security available in SaaS or on-premises options.
 Splunk Security Essentials is available as an app download in Splunkbase.